DigitalCoreNZ/hashnode/cmdpvjgk2002u02la6nmh5xb1.md

     pip install -r requirements.txt
     ```

-    (If `requirements.txt` is not present, you would typically install `langchain`, `openai` (or equivalent for your LLM), `pyyaml`, etc., manually.)
+    (If `requirements.txt` is not present, I would typically install `langchain`, `openai` (or equivalent for my LLM), `pyyaml`, etc., manually.)

-4. **Configure LLM API Key:** The BMAD Method will need your LLM API key to interact with the AI models.
+4. **Configure LLM API Key:** The BMAD Method will need my LLM API key to interact with the AI models.
 This is usually done by setting an environment variable.
 For example, for OpenAI:

     ```bash
-    export OPENAI_API_KEY="your_openai_api_key_here"
+    export OPENAI_API_KEY="my_openai_api_key_here"
     ```

-    Replace `"your_openai_api_key_here"` with your actual API key.
+    Replace `"my_openai_api_key_here"` with my actual API key.
 For other LLMs, consult their documentation for the appropriate environment variable name.

-5. **Review** `bmad-core/core-config.yaml`: Familiarize yourself with the `bmad-core/core-config.yaml` file.
+5. **Review** `bmad-core/core-config.yaml`: Familiarize myself with the `bmad-core/core-config.yaml` file.
 This file contains crucial configurations, such as `devLoadAlwaysFiles`, which dictates what documents the Development agent always loads.
-Adjust this as needed for your project's specific standards.
+Adjust this as needed for my projects’ specific standards.

 ### 5.2.
 Step-by-Step Document Generation